 About Dr. Hines

-Dr. Wirt (Andy) Hines III is a dermatologist who is board certified by the American Board of Dermatology, and fellowship-trained Mohs Micrographic Surgeon.
+Dr. Wirt (Andy) Hines III is a fellowship-trained Mohs Micrographic Surgeon, and double-board certified in both Micrographic Dematologic Surgery (Mohs Surgery), as well as traditional Dermatology by the American Board of Dermatology.
 He lives full time in Anacortes.
-Prior to opening Anacortes Dematology, Dr. Hines practiced dermatology in Mount Vernon Washington, but sold the clinic in 2008 to take a medical leave of absence.
+Prior to opening Anacortes Dematology, Dr. Hines practiced in Mount Vernon Washington, but sold the clinic in 2008 to take a medical leave of absence.

 At the University of Utah, Dr. Hines completed both a Ph.D. in Human Genetics and also obtained a medical degree, through the combined M.D./Ph.D. program.
 Dr. Hines worked with Dr. Andrew Thorburn for his graduate thesis at the Huntsman Cancer Institute and Eccles Institute of Human Genetics.
 Dr. Thorburn is now professor and Chairman of the Department of Pharmacology at the University of Colorado, and is regarded throughout the scientific community as an expert in Apoptosis (regulated cell death) and basic science research of cancer.
 During his graduate training, Dr. Hines also worked with the Nobel Prize winner, Dr. Mario Capechi, who in 1997 was recognized for developing the ground breaking technique of making ‘knockout' mice.
 This important scientific discovery facilitated huge advances in science, because it allowed a specific gene to be targeted and replaced with a recombinant or mutated gene.
 Dr. Hines has authored scientific publications on melanoma vaccines, infectious diseases, hypertrophic cardiomyopathy, molecular biology, and gene transcription.
 Dr. Hines has been awarded research grants and awards from the Howard Hughes Medical Institute (Undergraduate), American Heart Association, and funding from the Dee Foundation.